Rotation and Abundances of the Benchmark Brown Dwarf HD 33632 Ab from Keck/KPIC High-resolution Spectroscopy: Retrieval Method

 Another way to validate our retrieval results is through inspection of our best-fit $P$-$T$ profiles.
 Figure~\ref{fig:emission_contribution} shows 100 randomly drawn best-fit $P$-$T$ profiles from our baseline forward retrieval models.
 The inferred effective temperatures of our baseline retrieval model {\teff} = $1628^{+109}_{-97}$~K, which are consistent with Sonora models between 1600--1800~K near the photosphere and inner atmosphere.
 However, the $P$-$T$ profiles in the upper atmosphere of our baseline model are not well constrained compared to those expected from the Sonora models.
 While in theory the high-resolution spectra would allow us to resolve the line cores of species (but more difficult than the wings due to lower fluxes, thus higher fractional errors) such as CO bandhead which can reach into the upper atmosphere (upper panel of Figure~\ref{fig:emission_contribution}), the fast rotation of HD~33632 Ab $\sim$50~{\kms} smears out the emission contribution of CO lines and thus hinders our ability to constrain the upper atmosphere using our KPIC $K$-band spectra.

 One major goal of using the forward retrieval modeling method is to possibly detect methane in the L/T transition object HD~33632 Ab.
-The baseline retrieval result indicates a CH$_4$ mass fraction of $\log$ CH$_4$ = $-3.82^{+0.4}_{-1.0}$, almost 100 times lower than the measured CO mass fraction of $\log$ CO = $-2.33 \pm 0.17$.
+The baseline retrieval result indicates a CH$_4$ mass fraction of $\log$ CH$_4$ = $-3.82^{+0.4}_{-1.0}$, almost 100 times lower than the measured CO mass fraction of $\log$ CO = $-2.33 \pm 0.17$, or 15 times lower than the H$_2$O mass fraction ($\log$ H$_2$O = $-2.62^{+0.19}_{-0.18}$)\footnote{The corresponding volume mixing ratios for CO, H$_2$O, and CH$_4$ are $-3.34 \pm 0.18$, $-3.54^{+0.17}_{-0.18}$, and $-5.2^{+0.4}_{-0.6}$, respectively.}.
 While the upper and lower bounds of CH$_4$ is constrained, this does not necessarily mean that we detect methane in our NIRSPEC spectra.
 Indeed, the low mass fractions for methane in our free retrievals validate the non-detection of methane, with the mass fraction of methane $\log$ CH$_4$ = $-7.5^{+1.8}_{-1.6}$ to $-8.1^{+1.6}_{-1.2}$.
 CCFs of a given molecular species against the residual of our data and model without a given species can potentially corroborate if there is indeed no detection of methane, following the technique in \cite{Xuan:2022aa}.
 Therefore, we cross-correlate a given species (CO, H$_2$O, or CH$_4$) with the residuals of our KPIC data minus the best-fit retrieval models with/without a given species turned on, as shown in Figure~\ref{fig:ccf_retrievals}.
-Similar to our findings in Section~\ref{sec:ccf}, we found clear detections of CO (S/N = 4.6), H$_2$O (S/N = 2.6), and CO $+$ H$_2$O (S/N = 7.6), but there is no detection in the CCF for CH$_4$ (S/N = $-$1.0).
+Similar to our findings in Section~\ref{sec:ccf}, we found clear detections of CO (S/N = 4.3), H$_2$O (S/N = 5.3), and CO $+$ H$_2$O (S/N = 8.0), but there is no detection in the CCF for CH$_4$ (S/N = $-$1.3).